White Sox vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- In three games as the underdog over the last 10 matchups, the White Sox have a record of 2-1.
+- In four games as the underdog over the last 10 matchups, the White Sox have a record of 2-2.

-- In their previous 10 games with a total, the White Sox and their opponents have combined to exceed the over/under on two occasions.
+- In their previous 10 games with a total, the White Sox and their opponents have combined to exceed the over/under on three occasions.

-- The White Sox have covered the runline in the two of their previous 10 games that had a set spread.
+- The White Sox are 2-1-0 against the runline over their past 10 contests (three of those contests had a spread listed by oddsmakers).
+The average over/under established by bookmakers in Chicago's past three games has been 8.3, a streak during which the White Sox and their opponents have hit the over each time.

 Read More About This Game